mirfan899/sppas/sppas/doc/05_CLI/52_CLI_annotations.md

 $ the te to normalize one_hundred_twenty-three
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In that case, the elision mentionned with the parentheses is removed
+In that case, the elision mentionned with the parenthesis is removed
 and the number is converted to its written form.
 The character "_" is
 used for compound words (it replaces the whitespace).